got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 i went to jupiter in the 15 and saw still again the donuts were different on inward and outward focus. but actually its just that the outward donut exaggerated the unevenness that was there on inward. i didnt re collimate, maybe another night.

-i experimented with 'high' mag again on jupiter, now that seeing and transparency was better. the size looked all about the same through 15/2, 12/1.5, and 9/1.5 (really 10/1.5). details same too, i could discern the texture of the cloud bands equally. the 12 was obviously most comfortable. jupiter was slightly bigger in the 9, but maybe i would be happy after all with an 8 starguider. but the tmb clones also have a comfortable cup, and could offer closer mag to the 9/1.5.
+i experimented with higher mag again on jupiter, now that seeing and transparency was better. the size looked all about the same through 15/2, 12/1.5, and 9/1.5 (really 10/1.5). details same too, i could discern the texture of the cloud bands equally. the 12 was obviously most comfortable. jupiter was slightly bigger in the 9, but maybe i would be happy after all with an 8 starguider. but the tmb clones also have a comfortable cup, and could offer closer mag to the 9/1.5.

 odd donuts and magnification on jupiter - march 21st